Offshore embedded anchors: Drag-embedment anchors

 A catenary configuration consists of "slack" mooring lines that form a catenary shape under their own weight.
 Since the catenary mooring lines lie flat along the seabed, they exert only horizontal forces on their anchors.
 Taut mooring lines arriving at an angle to the seabed exert both horizontal and vertical forces on their anchors.
-Since DEAs are designed to resist horizontal forces only, these anchors may only be used in a catenary-moored configuration.
-Applying a significant vertical load to a DEA will result in its failure, as pressure will be applied to the padeye and thus result in anchor retrieval.
+Since DEAs are designed to resist horizontal forces only, these anchors should only be used in a catenary-moored configuration.
+Applying a significant vertical load to a DEA will result in its failure, as the vertical force applied to the padeye will result in anchor retrieval.
 However, this does facilitate anchor retrieval, which contributes to the cost effectiveness of this anchoring solution.

 Design

 The three main components of a DEA are the fluke, shank, and padeye.
 For a DEA, the angle between the fluke and the shank is fixed at approximately 30 degrees for stiff clays and sand, and 50 degrees for soft clays.